jasperverschuur/Port_Disruption_database/README.md

 # Port Disruption Database

-This folder includes the dataset and figures used in the paper 'Port disruptions due to climate extremes: insights into port and network level resilience' submitted to the Journal of Transportation Research Part D: Transport and Environment'.
+This folder includes the dataset and figures used in the paper 'Port disruptions due to climate extremes: insights into port and network level resilience' submitted to 'Transportation Research Part D: Transport and Environment'.

 The file 'Port-disruption-database.xlsx contains the database which includes: